Design System

 Buttons & Links

+The public site uses one shared button primitive with variant and size options.
 Primary buttons use the solid red action fill.
 Secondary actions are bordered and quieter.
 Tertiary actions are text links.

 Metadata System